Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 12 *(18m)*
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
-You draw forth the spirits of the rats used as the spell’s material component, creating an Ephemeral Swarm in an unoccupied space within 2 *(3m)* of you.
+You draw forth the spirits of the rats used as the spell's material component, creating an Ephemeral Swarm in an unoccupied space within 2 *(3m)* of you.
 The Ephemeral Swarm is friendly to you, rolls its own initiative, and obeys your mental commands (no action required) for as long as you maintain concentration.
-If you don’t issue any commands to the Ephemeral Swarm, it takes no actions even in self defense.
+If you don't issue any commands to the Ephemeral Swarm, it takes no actions even in self defense.
-When the spell ends, the Ephemeral Swarm doesn’t disappear.
+When the spell ends, the Ephemeral Swarm doesn't disappear.
 Instead, you lose control of the Ephemeral Swarm, it becomes hostile toward you and your companions, and it pursues and attacks the nearest living creature on each of its turns.
 After 24 hours, the Ephemeral swarm dissipates.
 - **Classes**: Druid, Ranger
 *(Source: CS)*